“War Is A Racket. It always has been. It is possibly the oldest,

 Let us, for a few moments, review history and take an honest look at these “acts of patriotism” which “saved our democratic way of life.”

-1776-1795: The US Government invaded land traditionally and legally belonging to the Cherokee Nation and other Native American peoples in support of illegal settlers and poachers.
+1776-1795: The US Government invaded land traditionally belonging to the Cherokee Nation and other Native American peoples in support of settlers and poachers.
 These wars were generally carried out in Tennessee, Kentucky, and Ohio.
-During this period and succeeding periods of invasions, persecutions, and exploitation of the indigenous populations, the general sentiment of the US government and its citizens was, “The only good Indian is a dead Indian.” (territorial expansion)
+During this period and succeeding invasions, persecutions, and exploitation of the indigenous populations, the general sentiment of the US government and its citizens was, “The only good Indian is a dead Indian.” (territorial expansion)

 1786-1787: Shay’s Rebellion: The Massachusetts state militia removed a great number of farmers from their homes and their livelihood because a credit squeeze had rendered them unable to reimburse bankers.
 In other words, land was forcibly taken from the poor small farmer and given to already wealthy bankers because of a fluctuation in or even a manipulation of the money supply and credit rates.
 The US government wanted to support the Massachusetts state militia but had no funds to do so, thus bolstering the argument for a stronger federal government. (greed, acquisition)